 What you can’t claim

-There’s also a clear difference between what the ATO defines as a ‘car’ and what it terms as a larger vehicle.
-It’s important to get this right because what type of vehicle you have relates to what you can claim.
+There’s also a distinction between what the ATO considers a “car” and what it considers a “bigger vehicle.”
+It’s critical to get this right since the sort of car you have affects the benefits you can receive.

 What you can claim

-- Designed to carry nine passengers or more
+- Designed to transport nine or more passengers

-You can claim a proportion of expenses (fuel, oil, insurance etc.) for what you use specifically for work.
+You can deduct a part of your costs (fuel, oil, insurance, and so on) for items you use exclusively for business.

-Note that, according to the ATO, you can’t use the cents per kilometre claiming method for these larger vehicles, so keep all your receipts.
+Save in mind that the ATO says you can’t claim these larger cars using the cents per kilometre technique, so keep all your receipts.

-- Carrying bulky tools or equipment (such as an extension ladder or a cello) that your employer requires you to use for work and there is no secure storage available at work
+- Carrying heavy items or equipment that your company wants you to use for work (such as an extension ladder or a cello) when there is no secure storage available at work

-- Attending work-related conferences or meetings away from your normal workplace, delivering items or collecting supplies
+- Attending work-related seminars or meetings outside of your regular office, delivering products, or collecting supplies

-- Travelling between two separate places of employment, but not if one of the places is your home (for example, when you have a second job)
+- Travelling between two different places of employment is OK, but not when one of them is your house (for example, when you have a second job)

-- Travelling from your normal workplace to an alternative workplace (that isn’t a regular workplace) back to your normal workplace or directly home
+- Travelling from your regular office to an alternate workplace (that isn’t your typical workplace) and then back to your regular workplace or house

-- Travelling from your normal workplace or your home to an alternative workplace that is not a regular workplace – for example, a client’s premises
+- Travelling from your regular office or home to a non-traditional workplace, such as a client’s premises

-You can also claim tax deductions if you share your car or rent your car using a car-sharing service; this includes full program membership fees, plus expenses such as registration, insurance, servicing, cleaning, depreciation and fuel.
+If you share or rent your automobile through a car-sharing service, you can deduct full program membership costs as well as expenditures such as registration, insurance, servicing, cleaning, depreciation, and gasoline.

-Another common ‘mistake’ people make is claiming tax deductions from the ATO for things without providing proof, such as carrying equipment where your employer does not require it.
+Another common mistake is claiming tax deductions from the ATO without giving documentation, such as transporting equipment that is not required by your company.

 Tools and other equipment